440 International Those Were the Days

 2022 - Pope Francis arrived in Edmonton, Canada, to begin “a penitential trip” to meet with -- and apologize to -- First Nation, Métis and Inuit communities for their treatment at church-run residential schools.

 2022 - Singer-songwriter icon Joni Mitchell made a surprise concert appearance, joining Brandi Carlile, at the Newport Folk Festival.
-It was Mitchell’s first public performance two decades.
+She had returned to public appearances in 2021 (after quitting touring in 2007), accepting several awards in person, including a Kennedy Center Honor.

 2022 - Danish cyclist Jonas Vingegaard won the Tour de France, finishing the 21st and final stage of the race in Paris’ Champs-Elysees with a time of 79 hours 33 minutes and 20 seconds -- 2 minutes, 43 seconds ahead of Slovenia’s Tadej Pogacar.
 Britain Geraint Thomas finished the three-week event in third, 7:22 behind the winner.